billkendrick/firefighter/README.md

 #### Gas Leaks

-Gas leaks are handled as a special case.
-If a cell contains the "open valve" shape, a small routine will attempt to follow any adjacent pipes (including bending at corners) until no more pipe can be found.
-Any cells containing broken pipes will have gas leak shapes placed in any blank spots adjacent to them.
-Similarly, if a cell contains the "closed valve" shape, pipes will be followed and any gas leaks next to broken pipes will be removed.

-(Note: This means a single open- or closed-valve shape can take a much longer time to process.
-Another method I'm considering involves checking the entire game board for any open valves and, depending on the state of the board, all broken pipes will leak, or not leak.
-That is, the cellular automaton would check broken pipes, rather than valves.)
+Whenever broken pipes are observed, a counter is checked that keeps track of how many valves are open on the screen.
+If one or more is open, then gas will leak in any blank spots adjacent to broken pipes.
+If no valves are open, any gas leaks will be removed.

 #### Water